 - Asshole Victim: The only character deserving of death and no one will ever mourn.

 - Colonel Badass: Averted.
 While Sato is a colonel, he's too much of a cowardly Smug Snake to be this.

 - Dirty Coward: His go-to method of dealing with his problems is with his gun, mostly because he knows how powerless he would be without it.

-- The Dragon: To General Miura.
+- The Dragon: He serves as the sadistic right-hand man of General Miura.